Where the design community meets.

-Ahmedabad, India Product, UX and UI Designer Joined over 1 year ago
+Ahmedabad, India Product, UX and UI Designer Joined almost 2 years ago

 If you designed the site, I would have you know that I kept clicking on the Sign Up button multiple times and thought it wasn’t working.
 Then I noticed the email input box with dark background blending into another section.
 Those were frustrating 45 seconds.